tangirvd/illumo/README.md

 - Parses flow log data in plain text format.
 - Maps each flow log entry to a tag based on a lookup table.
-- Counts and reports tag occurrences, including "Untagged" entries.
+- Counts and reports tag occurrences, including "Untagged" entries in tag_counts.csv.
-- Counts unique port/protocol combinations and outputs them.
+- Counts unique port/protocol combinations and outputs them in port_protocol_counts.csv.
 - Supports loading lookup tables in `.csv` format.

 ## Requirements